-Kleoniki Hair is Looking for 2 Up and Coming Models For Our Beach Photoshoot in Sandringham
+Kleoniki Hair is Looking for 2 Up and Coming Models For Our Beach Photoshoot and best sandringham hairdresser.

 In the coming months, we will be hosting our next photo shoot to promote our brand ‘ Kleoniki Hair – Wella System Professional’ in the bayside suburb of Sandringham.
 We require two girls that want to increase their exposure and have fun working with the best hairdressers within the Wella family.